 Getting started is easier than you think.
 Changing a few daily habits can soon add up to a more active lifestyle.
 Be active as often as possible.

 Move more often

-Recognise the activity that you are already doing and try to do a bit more.
+Recognise the activity that you are already doing and build on this.